-review of usage and syntax, methods of organization, and patterns of exposition.
+A review of usage and syntax, study of and practice in the process of writing, methods of organization, expository patterns, & the documented paper based on library resources.

 ENG 102 Composition/3 Units

 Prerequisite: ENG 101 or its equivalent with a grade of C or better.